RamaKrishna41/2244_1/git/git.md

 Docker:
-docker pull image_name:tag_name -> to pull docker image from docker hub or repository docker run image_name:tag_name -> to run image or create container using images (containers will be dead after the run completed) docker ps -> shows running containers docker ps -a -> shows both running containers and dead containers docker stop container_name -> to stop container docker rm container_name -> to remove a container
+docker pull image_name:tag_name -> to pull docker image from docker hub or repository docker run image_name:tag_name -> to create and strt container using images (containers will be dead after the run completed) docker ps -> shows running containers docker ps -a -> shows both running containers and dead containers docker stop container_name -> to stop container docker rm container_name -> to remove a container docker create image_name -> to create a container but not starting

 nginx:
 docker run -p 8080:80 image_name -> to run nginx image (-p is for port mapping from 80 to 8080, 80 is default port)